-With the Area dialog from the Format menu or the context menu, you can set the fill and shadow properties.
+With the Area dialog from the Format menu or the context menu, you can set fill and shadow properties.
 Use the Line dialog to set a frame around the lettering.

-For further adjustments you need to use the Fontwork toolbar.
+For further adjustments use the Fontwork toolbar.
 If this does not open automatically turn it on with View > Toolbars > Fontwork.

-The left symbol is already familiar.
+The symbol on the far left is already familiar.
 It opens the Fontwork Gallery.

-Use the small triangle on the symbol to open the tearoff Fontwork Shape toolbar and choose the shape of the frame of your caption.
+Use the small triangle on the symbol to open the tear-off Fontwork Shape toolbar and choose a shape for the frame of your caption.
 Use the yellow handle to modify the form of the caption.